-All service delivery options are presented to the applicant/member at the initial assessment and each subsequent annual recertification.
-Use Appendix XVII, It's Your Choice: Deciding How to Manage Your Personal Assistance Services, or a document created by the managed care organization (MCO) and with Health and Human Services Commission approval , to assist the member or applicant in making the service delivery decision.
+All service coordinators must present delivery options to the applicant, member or legally authorized representative (LAR) at the initial assessment and each subsequent annual reassessment.
+Use Appendix XVII, It's Your Choice: Deciding How to Manage Your Personal Assistance Services, or a document created by the managed care organization (MCO) and with Health and Human Services Commission (HHSC) approval , to assist the applicant, member or LAR in making the service delivery decision.

 MCOs must obtain a signature on Form 1584, Consumer Participation Choice, indicating the member's choice of options.
-If, at any time during the year, a current member calls requesting information on service delivery options, the MCO must present the information to the member.
+If, at any time during the year, a current member contacts the MCO requesting information on service delivery options, the MCO must present the information to the member.

-8121 Member Decision
+8110 Member Decision